-Located in the heart of the Tarentaise Valley in Savoie, the Arcs / Peisey-Vallandry ski area, operated by CDA via Arcs Domaines Skiables (ADS), offers 200 km of ski slopes, 16 high-altitude activities, and 6 unique awareness areas.
-70% of the ski area is above 2,000 meters in altitude.
+Located in the heart of the Tarentaise Valley in Savoie, the ski area operated by ADS offers 200 km of alpine ski slopes, 16 high-altitude activities, 6 awareness areas and terrain where 70% of the ski area lies above 2,000 metres in altitude, ensuring a high-quality skiing experience throughout the season.

 1200 - 3226